GC Football: Hello Tigers, Welcome to the Youth Movement

 These Tigers are a year older (at least in measuring the program) but so much younger.

 The Tigers dressed 14 sophomores and two freshmen Friday and none of them looked like a deer in headlights.
-Nope, these Tigers looked more like a team that wants to be in the limelight.
+They looked more like a team that wants to be in the limelight.

 They bathed in it most of the night.

-Just look at Darrell Smith, who rushed for 154 yards on 10 carries and scored three touchdowns.
-He busted free on a 57-yard touchdown run on the Tigers' opening drive of the night to give Corsicana a 7-0 lead on just his second carry into his career with the Tigers.
+Just look at Darelle Smith, who rushed for 154 yards on 10 carries and scored three touchdowns.
+He busted free on a 57-yard touchdown run on the Tigers' opening drive to give Corsicana a 7-0 lead on just his second carry into his career with the Tigers.

+Mark Brown, who started on defense a year ago as a freshman, had two receptions for 19 yards and a touchdown Friday and was a force on defense.

+Corsicana's defense is loaded with youth.
+Linebackers Adrian Bivens and Sean Medrano are both sophomores and both had big debuts.
+Junior Ja'Marion Lewis, who played quarterback two years ago, looked right at home in the secondary and made a big sack along with Jeremiah Escamille to stop a key drive.
+Damone Brown, another sophomore, stopped a Liberty drive with a big interception for a defense that created and recovered three fumbles.

-at spotlight may not shine on Corsicana right away, but the Tigers had a different look and a different feel than the ones that hammered Liberty a year ago in Frisco and then hung on to a 38-28 victory before losing nine in a row.
+That limelight that caught the Tigers' eyes may not shine in full on Corsicana right away, but the Tigers had a different look and a different feel than the ones that hammered Liberty a year ago in Frisco and then hung on to a 38-28 victory before losing nine in a row.

-It's going to take time and more, because the Tigers play in District 5-5A DII, a talent-rich group that Texas Football Magazine wrote could be the "deepest" district in 5-A DII.
+It's going to take time and more for the youth movement to take over, because the Tigers play in District 5-5A DII, a talent-rich group that Texas Football Magazine wrote could be the "deepest" district in 5-A DII.

 Last year three of Corsicana's seven district opponents started the season ranked in the state's Top 25 and this season a different trio is ranked in the preseason Top 25 poll.
 There's nothing easy about turning this around,